-It’s called Gifcurry and it is a video to gif app with a simple user-interface and some useful features.
+It’s called Gifcurry and it is a video to gif creator with a great user-interface and some very useful features.

 Animated GIFs are everywhere: on blogs, social media, and forums.
 They regularly serve as the go-to riposte of choice because if pictures can tell a thousand words, a kitten gif can tell a million!

 But they’re not just for humour.
 Animated GIFs are a great alternative to short video clips and screencasts.
 Many app websites now use them to demo features or highlight options, and blogs (such as this one) regularly use them to illustrate posts.

 Every modern web browser can play animated GIFs, and since you can host them on your own server or on a free image sharing site like Imgur, they provide a faster experience than uploading to YouTube or fiddling around with an HTML5 video embed.

 But how do you make an animated GIF from video on Linux?
 My app of choice is Gifcurry.

 Free App to Create Video Gifs on Linux

 Gif curry is an open-source, easy-to-use app GIF maker app.